-How to Gear Up for Winter Hiking: Clothing, Footwear and Equipment for a Safe Full-Day Trip
+How to Prepare for Winter Hiking: Clothing, Footwear, and Gear for a Safe Full-Day Trip

-1) Planning a Winter Hike: Safety, Route and Timing
+1) Planning a Winter Hike: Safety, Route Selection, and Timing

-A winter hike doesn’t start with picking clothes and gear – it starts with choosing the right route, pace and time of departure.
-Winter conditions can remain stable for hours, but they can also change fast: shade on north-facing slopes creates icy patches, wind significantly increases windchill, and short days reduce your time margin for getting back.
+A winter hike does not start with choosing clothing and gear—it starts with selecting the right route, setting an appropriate pace, and choosing the correct time of departure.
+Winter conditions may remain stable for hours, but they can also change rapidly.
+Shaded north-facing slopes often develop icy sections, wind significantly increases wind chill, and short days reduce the time margin for a safe return.

-Good planning helps minimize unpleasant surprises and keeps your trip under control.
+Good planning helps minimize unpleasant surprises and keeps the hike under control from start to finish.

 Man with a large backpack is walking through a winter forest.
 Photo: Rigad